 |Sulfur dioxide (SO2)||5||10|

 |Total reduced sulfur (including H2S)||NA||2|

 b In extreme ozone nonattainment areas, section 182(e)(2) of the Act specifies that any change at a major facility that results in any increase in emissions is subject to permitting.
 In other words, any changes to existing major facilities in extreme ozone nonattainment areas must comply with a "0" tpy threshold, but that threshold does not apply to minor facilities.

-We recommend contacting EPA Region 9 Air Permits Section for a preliminary application meeting to make sure the correct application form and supplemental information is submitted.
-Your application could be delayed if it does not contain information related to endangered species, cultural resources and/or air quality impacts analysis and the EPA later determines it is needed.
+We recommend contacting the EPA Region 9 Air Permits Section for a preliminary application meeting to ensure the correct application form and supplemental information is submitted.
+For example, your application could be delayed if it does not sufficiently address impacts to endangered species, cultural resources and/or air quality.
 Please contact R9AirPermits@epa.gov for more information.